nalwayv/bitesofpy/README.md

 #
+- [x] 234.
+Capitalize sentences
+- [ ] 233.
+Make a zipfile of the latest log files
 - [ ] 232.
 Analyze gold prices
 - [x] 231.
 Where are the emojis?
 - [ ] 230.
 Thumbs up for operator overloading